red-hat-storage/ocs-training/ocp4ocs4/ocs4-disconnected-install.md

 2. mirror all images that are required by OCS to a mirror registry which is accessible from the OCP cluster
     - this is done using the command `oc adm catalog mirror`. this command goes over the CSVs in the catalog and copy all required images to the mirror registry.
     - to work around the missing `relatedImages` in OCS CSV, we will need to manually mirror required images which are not copied with `oc adm catalog mirror`. this is done using `oc image mirror`
-    - `oc adm catalog mirror` generates `imageContentSourcePolicy.yaml` to install in the cluster. this resource tells OCP what is the mapping each image in the mirror registry. we need to add to it also the mapping of the related images before aplying in the cluster.
+    - `oc adm catalog mirror` generates `imageContentSourcePolicy.yaml` to install in the cluster. this resource tells OCP what is the mapping each image in the mirror registry. we need to add to it also the mapping of the related images before applying in the cluster.